-114 Not available on all models
+Not available on all models Continued 329

-Setup Group Custom izable Features Description Selectable Settings Vehicle Kaulaa Aasaa Remote Start System On/Off Turns the remote engine start feature on and off.
-ON1/OFF Keyless Access Setup Walk Away Auto Lock Changes the settings for the automatic locking the doors when you walk away from the vehicle while carrying the remote.
-Enable/Disable1 Forward Collision Warning Distance Changes at which distance CMBSTM alerts.
-Long/Normal1/ Short ACC Forward Vehicle Detect Beep detects a vehicle or when the vehicle goes out of Driver Assist System Setup Road Departure Mitigation Setting Changes the setting for the road departure mitigation system.
+Setup Group Customizable Features Description Selectable Settings Vehicle Keyless Access Setup Remote Start System On/Off Turns the remote engine start feature on and off.
+ON1/OFF Walk Away Auto Lock Changes the settings for the automatic locking the doors when you walk away from the vehicle while carrying the remote.
+Enable/Disable1 Driver Assist System Setup Forward Collision Warning Distance Changes at which distance CMBSTM alerts.
+Long/Normal1/ Short ACC Forward Vehicle Detect Beep Causes the system to beep when the system detects a vehicle, or when the vehicle goes out of the ACC range.
+ON/OFF1 Road Departure Mitigation Setting Changes the setting for the road departure mitigation system.
 Normal1/Wide/ Warning Only Lane Keeping Assist Suspend Beep Causes the system to beep when the LKAS is suspended.
-ON/OFF1 Blind Spot Information Changes the setting for the blind spot information system.
+ON/OFF1 Blind Spot Information Changes the setting for the blind spot information.
 Audible and Visual Alert1/Visual Alert/ OFF